-Each year in Australia around 2,000 people die from skin cancer; yet most skin cancers are preventable, and the majority of skin cancers can be successfully treated, if found early.
+Each year, over 2,000 Australians die from skin cancer; yet skin cancer is one of the most preventable cancers.
+The majority of skin cancers can be successfully treated, if found early.

 While prevention is better than cure, being familiar with your own skin should help you to detect any suspicious lumps or spots as soon as they develop, at a stage when they have a better chance of being successfully treated.